hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Creating Game Collection Indexes.md

     }
 ```
 </br>

+### Using Cloud Code to Create an Index on the Collection

 The next step is to write some Cloud Code that creates an index on this Collection.
 A sensible place to attach this type of script is the *Game Published* Event:

 *1.* Navigate to the *Configurator >Cloud Code*.